Perlkonig/editing-tools/README.md

 * "singular data" finder, and
 * comment boilerplate manager.

+The language applicator applies the language to *all* text, including notes and headers/footers.
+It should also find text boxes, but Word isn't really consistent with those.

 The proper noun checker looks for proper nouns that sound similar or that differ by a customizeable editing distance.
 Useful for catching common typos in names.

 The word list generator creates an alphabetized list of all the unique words in the document.
 Useful for proofreading.

-If you find yourself making the same comments over and over, the boilerplate manager can save you lots of time.
+If you find yourself making the same comments over and over, the boilerplate manager can save you some time.

+If you have suggestions for new tools, or if you have any questions, let me know.

 ## "Real" Editing Tools